Skip to content

 MCH Block Grant Application

-We invite you to review our FY2024 Title V Block Grant Application, which also includes our FY2022 Annual Report.
-Our annual Title V Application was submitted on July 31, 2023.
-This application, along with our State Action Plan, will be our guide for the work we will accomplish over the next two years.
+We invite you to review our FY2025 Title V Block Grant Application, which also includes our FY2023 Annual Report.
+Our annual Title V Application was submitted on July 15, 2024.
+This application, along with our State Action Plan, will guide the work we will continue to accomplish throughout the last year of this grant cycle.
 We are committed to continuing our collaboration with partners and community members to ensure that our efforts and resources are aligned with the priority needs of Delaware’s mothers, children, and youth with special health care needs.

 We welcome your ideas, suggestions, and comments on our Title V Block Grant Application.
 If you have any additional input regarding our progress, we’d love to hear that as well.